Ababwa/tr_tool/readme.md

 	* Render transparency
 	* Render lights
 	* Render double-sided faces
-	* Room-based rendering (currently renders all rooms at once, including flipmaps, creating many overlaps)
+	* Room-based rendering (currently renders all rooms at once, including flipmaps, creating overlaping geometry)
-	* Increase performance (currently sluggish)
 * Editing:
 	* Vertical room split (like Tomb Editor's "Split room", but vertical)

 ## Structure

-TR Tool is broken into 4 Rust crates: one binary crate, and three library crates.
-This repository only contains the tr_tool binary crate.

-* tr_tool: Binary crate that produces the final executable that loads and renders TR level files.
-* [tr_reader](https://github.com/Ababwa/tr_reader): Library crate that provides data structures for handling TR level file data.
-* [tr_readable](https://github.com/Ababwa/tr_readable): Library crate that provides a trait and functions for reading TR level file data.
-* [tr_derive](https://github.com/Ababwa/tr_derive): Procedural macro crate that provides a derive macro that can be used to generate implementations for the tr_readable trait.

-The dependency graph, where "->" means "depends on":

-tr_tool -> tr_reader -> tr_readable -> tr_derive

-Each crate expects its dependent to be adjacent to it in the file system.
-This can be changed by modifying the dependency path in Cargo.toml.
+In addition to the `tr_tool` binary, this repository also contains `tr_reader`, a library used for deserializing tomb raider level files, and `tr_derive`, which provides a procedural macro for `tr_reader`.